cython/cython/docs/src/tutorial/profiling_tutorial.rst

            1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}

 First note the tremendous speed gain: this version only takes 1/50 of the time of our first Cython version.
 Also note that recip_square has vanished from the table like we wanted.
-But the most peculiar and import change is that approx_pi also got much faster.
+But the most peculiar and important change is that approx_pi also got much faster.
 This is a problem with all profiling: calling a function in a profile run adds a certain overhead to the function call.
 This overhead is **not** added to the time spent in the called function, but to the time spent in the **calling** function.
 In this example, approx_pi didn't need 2.622 seconds in the last run; but it called recip_square 10000000 times, each time taking a little to set up profiling for it.
 This adds up to the massive time loss of around 2.6 seconds.
 Having disabled profiling for the often called function now reveals realistic timings for approx_pi; we could continue optimizing it now if needed.